rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 queue held in the `ThreadPool`, and send that code to its thread to run.

 In Chapter 16, we learned about *channels*---a simple way to communicate between two threads---that would be perfect for this use-case.
-We'll use a channel to function as the queue of jobs, and `execute` will send a job from the `ThreadPool` to the `Worker` instances, which will send the job to its thread.
+We’ll use a channel to function as the queue of jobs, and `execute` will send a job from the `ThreadPool` to the `Worker` instances, which will send the job to its thread.
 Here’s the plan: